IBM-Cloud/docs/services/ObjectStorage/index.md

 **Note:** Beta plan service instances cannot be moved to the Free plan.
 Any service instances not migrated will be disabled, and after 60 days, deleted.

 ### What accounts and payment plans can I use for {{site.data.keyword.objectstorageshort}}?
 The {{site.data.keyword.objectstorageshort}} service comes with multiple plan options.
 As of our general availability release, two plans are currently offered, Standard and Free.
 The Standard plan is available only to {{site.data.keyword.Bluemix_notm}} Paid Accounts, either Pay-As-You-Go or Subscription, and to IBM internal users.
+The Standard plan includes an introductory 5 GB Free Credit Allowance on storage usage per account.

 Trial accounts that are still active are able to use the Free plan which allows only one instance to exist in a {{site.data.keyword.Bluemix_notm}} Organization.
 After the time on the {{site.data.keyword.Bluemix_notm}} trial expires, the associated {{site.data.keyword.objectstorageshort}} service instance will be disabled, meaning that the storage account cannot be accessed either by the {{site.data.keyword.Bluemix_notm}} user interface or command line.
 After a grace period of 30 days, your {{site.data.keyword.Bluemix_notm}} account will be purged, and all data deleted.
 To avoid data loss, it is recommended that you upgrade to a {{site.data.keyword.Bluemix_notm}} Paid Account as soon as possible.
 To upgrade your account, click on the user management menu in the upper-right corner, and select **Account**, which provides instructions about the upgrade process.